-My second child, Samson, was born in May of 2000 at home after a precipitous 2-hour labor.
+My second child, Samson, was born in May of 2000 at home after a precipitous two-hour labor.
 My midwife was present, but she acknowledged that I was doing fine, and stayed quietly available in the corner of the room.
 I learned from this experience that midwives fill many different roles, and sometimes doing less is more.

-My practice is located in Ithaca, New York, and I serve the greater Finger Lakes region of central New York.
 I support and welcome all clients regardless of sexual orientation, gender identity, age, race, ethnicity, physical ability, family structure, or religion.
 All services are provided in a respectful, compassionate, and professional manner.

 Check out the wonderful families that I have worked with!